Pelochus/Pelochus/README.md

 </div>

 ## About me
-I am a last year Computer Science student, specialized in Computer Engineering.
-My main interests are low-level and embedded systems programming, Linux server administration, electronics and cybersecurity.
+Computer Scientist and Engineer.
+My main interests are low-level and embedded systems programming, Linux server administration (including DevOps) and electronics.
+I also enjoy cybersecurity, though to a lesser extent.

 My favourite programming languages are ```C```, ```C++``` and ```Bash```, but I'm also knowledgeable about ```Rust```, ```Python``` and, to some extent, ```Java``` and ```SQL```